nbdc-datahub/hbcd-docs/docs/instruments/physhealth/screenq.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
 <p>The HBCD ScreenQ includes additional response options "Decline to answer" and "Don’t know."
-The impact on scoring is described under <a href="#scoring">Scoring Procedures</a> below.</p>
+The impact on scoring is described under <a href="#scoring">Scoring Procedures</a> below.
+In addition, when the child is mentioned, pronouns were changed from he/she to “the child” for gender neutrality.</p>
 </div>

 <div id="scoring" class="table-banner" onclick="toggleCollapse(this)">